SergeyMi37/appmsw-telestat/README.md

-# appmsw-telemon
+# appmsw-telestat
-Telegram bots for monitoring productions interoperability
+Bot - Informant and Bot - Admin in the Telegram messenger for based on Interoperability IRIS technology